Prominent White Supremacist Richard Spencer Schedules Potential Event At The University Of Florida

 While the planned event has not been confirmed by either the University of Florida or the National Policy Institute, students and local residents have already begun to make plans.
 A Facebook event, titled “No Nazis At UF” has sprung up, with plans to protest the (potential) public speech.

-In the aforementioned announcement, President Fuchs has also urged the campus community to send a strong message by not engaging with Spencer and his group, as he explains that the message of intolerance and hate will only spread through increased media coverage:
+In the aforementioned announcement, President Fuchs has also urged the campus community to send a strong message by not engaging with Spencer and his group, as he explains that the message of intolerance and hate will only spread through increased media coverage.

 Those looking for more information and future updates should follow the university’s official Facebook page.